SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 In case no default value was mentioned during creation, then you must provide a value now.

-##### Custom property of Type Date picker
+### Custom property of Type Date picker

 If the **Type** of custom property is **Date picker**, then a calendar will be displayed, and a date must be provided as value for the custom property.

 **Example:**

-In case “Project start date” is a **Custom property** for the "Building" asset, then the start date of the project can be provided as its value when creating the "Building" asset.
+In case “Project start date” is a custom property for the "Building" asset, then the start date of the project can be provided as its value when creating the "Building" asset.

 ![assets-date](/images/dtm/assets/dtm-assets-create-date-type.png)

-##### Custom property of Type File upload
+### Custom property of Type File upload

-If the **Type** of **Custom property** is “File upload”, then during asset hierarchy creation a file browser is displayed, and you must choose a valid file to be uploaded.
+If the **Type** of custom property is “File upload”, then during asset hierarchy creation a file browser is displayed, and you must choose a valid file to be uploaded.

-When creating the **Custom property**, allowed file types are defined.
+When creating the custom property**, allowed file types are defined.
 When creating the asset hierarchy, the file chosen for upload must belong to the list of allowed file types.
 Any file type not mentioned in the list will not be allowed.

 **Example:**

-Blueprint for a building can be uploaded as one of the **Custom property** and later this can be used for future references.
+Blueprint for a building can be uploaded as one of the custom property and later this can be used for future references.

 {{< c8y-admon-info>}}
 In case file is uploaded which is not present in allowed file types list, it results in validation error and asset will not be created.
 {{< /c8y-admon-info>}}

-##### Custom property of Type Enumeration
+### Custom property of Type Enumeration

-In case the **Custom property** is of **Type** “Enumeration”, then when creating the **Asset hierarchy**, the options provided during creation are displayed in a dropdown.
-Choose a value for the **Custom property** from this dropdown.
+In case the custom property is of **Type** “Enumeration”, then when creating the asset hierarchy, the options provided during creation are displayed in a dropdown.
+Choose a value for the custom property from this dropdown.

 **Example:**

-If “building color” is a **Custom property** and color of the building can be either “white” or “black” or “grey” alone, then **Type** can be chosen as **Enumeration** and these 3 colors can be provided as list of options during the creation of **Custom property**.
+If “building color” is a custom property and color of the building can be either “white” or “black” or “grey” alone, then **Type** can be chosen as **Enumeration** and these 3 colors can be provided as list of options during the creation of custom property.

-When **Asset hierarchy** is being created, a dropdown appears with these 3 options and you must choose a value for **Custom property** from this dropdown.
+When asset hierarchy is being created, a dropdown appears with these three options and you must choose a value for custom property from this dropdown.

 ![assets-enum](/images/dtm/assets/dtm-assets-create-enum-type.png)

-##### Custom property of Type Boolean
+### Custom property of Type Boolean

-In case the **Custom property** is of the **Type** “Boolean”, then a check box will be present against the **Custom property**.
+In case the custom property is of the **Type** “Boolean”, then a check box will be present against the custom property.

-When creating the **Asset**, the presence or absence of the **Custom property** can be defined by enabling or disabling the check box respectively.
+When creating the asset, the presence or absence of the custom property can be defined by enabling or disabling the check box respectively.

 {{< c8y-admon-info>}}

-When **Asset type** is defined, few of the custom properties are marked as **Required** using checkbox.
-When **Asset** is created, then these custom properties must be defined/ assigned a value during creation.
+When asset type is defined, few of the custom properties are marked as **Required** using checkbox.
+When asset is created, then these custom properties must be defined/ assigned a value during creation.
 If all the mandatory custom fields are not initialized with values, then the **Next** or **Create** option does not get enabled.
 The remaining custom properties can be defined during asset creation or can be assigned a value after the asset is created.

 {{< /c8y-admon-info>}}

-The **Custom property** section appears only, if for the **Asset type** the custom properties were chosen.
-In case, the **Asset type** does not have any custom properties, then during asset hierarchy creation, the **Custom property** section is not displayed.
+The custom property section appears only, if for the asset type the custom properties were chosen.
+In case, the asset type does not have any custom properties, then during asset hierarchy creation, the custom property section is not displayed.

 * Assigned Devices: By default no devices are assigned.
 You can assign devices for the assets using below steps.--->

-#### Assigning devices to an asset
+### To assign devices to an asset

 When you create a new asset you have the option of assigning one or more devices to this asset.